panaromafinance/panaroma-wallet/faq/en/bitcoin/is-it-safe-to-share-bitcoin-payment-address-with-others.md

-# Is it safe to share Bitoin payment address with others?
+# Is it safe to share Bitcoin payment address with others?

 Absolutely, you've captured the essence of the privacy-preserving mechanism implemented by wallets like Panaroma Decentralized when it comes to Bitcoin and Bitcoin-based cryptocurrencies.